OpenID Connect Client-Initiated Backchannel Authentication (CIBA)¶

 Content-Type: application/x-www-form-urlencoded

-Authorization: Bearer <access token from step 1>
+Authorization: Bearer <access token from client credentials exchange>

 Note: Replace string with the actual login_hint_token